 Get to Know Us.

-After six years of SEL training, forums, workshops, and constructive discourse with teachers, parents, and students- Dangers Of The Mind and thought leaders in education came together to create Black SEL- the social-emotional learning HUB, for black people.
+After six years of SEL training, forums, workshops, and constructive discourse with teachers, parents, and students, Dangers Of The Mind and thought leaders in education collaborated to establish Black SEL: the social-emotional learning HUB dedicated to black communities.

-The HUB aims to highlight the voices of Black SEL practitioners and expand SEL from the classroom to the community, sharing resources to further the field and sustain social-emotional learning practices in Black communities.
+The HUB strives to amplify the voices of Black SEL practitioners and extend SEL initiatives beyond the classroom to encompass the wider community.
+By sharing resources, our aim is to advance the field and ensure the continuity of social-emotional learning practices within Black communities.

 Our mission